Verticordia citrella

-Verticordia citrella is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
-It is a small, densely-branched shrub with cylinder shaped stem leaves that differ from those near the flowers, and small yellow flowers in groups near the ends of the branches.
+Verticordia citrella is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+It is a small, densely branched shrub with cylinder shaped stem leaves that differ from those near the flowers, and small yellow flowers in groups near the ends of the branches.

 Description

 Verticordia citrella is a shrub with a single stem at the base but highly branched, growing to a height of up to 1.0 m and a width of up to 50 cm.
 The leaves on the stems are linear in shape, round in cross-section, 5-10 mm long and taper to a point.
 Those near the flowers are broad elliptic to almost circular and 2-3 mm long.

 The flowers are faintly scented, arranged in round or corymb-like groups on erect stalks 3-5 mm long.
 The floral cup is top-shaped, about 1.5 mm long, glabrous and slightly warty.
 The sepals are yellow, 2.0 mm long, with 5 or 6 lobes with hairy fringes.
 The petals are also yellow, 1.5-1.8 mm and have long, spreading finger-like lobes.
 The style is 0.8 mm long, straight and glabrous.
 Flowering time is from October to November.

 The species V. acerosa is closely related and similar but it has larger leaves and larger flowers, and the flowers turn red or darker colours as they age.